SunsetFi/suntime-js/README.md

 - Fix 'all' [Test262](https://github.com/tc39/test262) tests.
   - Currently only running tests in the language folder.
 Need to add built-ins
 - Make invokeEvaluatorSync use runTaskSync
+- Rework modules to be more spec compliant with regard to linking and evaluation.
 - Fix task runner not bound to continuations of promises
   - This is really thorny.
 On the surface, its suprising that a task runner passed to evaluateModule will only work for the initial evaluation and not for any runs after await, but it would also be suprising if the await is triggered by code that has its own runTask and that runTask isn't used in favor of the root runTask.